 - Once done, click on the APN type and add “Dun” at the end

-- Reboot your phone to save settings and bypass ISP throttling
+- Reboot your phone to save settings and bypass throttling

-How to Bypass Data Throttling On Android without Root
+How to Stop Throttling On Android without Root

 To bypass these new restrictions, find a suitable provider from the list above, subscribe to the service, download/install the app, and browse the list of servers.
 Choose a fast US location which is in close proximity.